-We are ambassadors for our respective countries.
-How we act on safari should reflect this.
-Open minds, and a desire to have a positive impact, are vital attitudes to carry.
+Please remember we are all ambassadors for our respective countries and your behaviour should reflect this.
+An open mind, and a desire to have a positive impact, are vital attitudes to carry with you.
 A sense of humour is also an essential to pack for any safari in Africa.